AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - **No API** — There’s no REST, MQTT, or WebSocket interface to connect to
 - **Certified Devices Only** — The system only communicates with registered AJAX devices (you can’t spoof or simulate one)
-- **Cloud Locked** — The official app and ecosystem are locked out of any cloud-based integrations and only provide remote control, one-way (monitoring-only) integration with security providers (via SIA), and other misc. tools for internal AJAX purposes
+- **Cloud Locked** — The official App and ecosystem are locked out of any cloud-based integrations and only provide remote control, one-way (monitoring-only) integration with security providers (via SIA), and other internal tools used by AJAX
 - **Tamper-Safe by Design** — Even opening a sensor triggers tamper alarms — not to mention messing with signals, circuits, data chains, etc.

 ### 🧩 But There Are Workarounds